-Decimal to fraction calculator is an online tool where you can convert decimal values into fractions.
-It's free and easy to use.
-Also, you will find the conversion table here.
+Decimal to fraction calculator will help you to convert decimal values into fractions.
+It's a free and easy-to-use tool.
+Also, you will find the conversion chart here.

 Well, first of all, let's revise some basics.

 Decimal is values like 2.56, 31.03, 0.004, and so on.
 On the other hand, fractional values are like 1/4, 1/2, 3/8, 100/990, and so on.